dcarpintero/machine-learning/BERT.md

 # BERT
 *[Summary of the Google publications about BERT listed in the references below]*

-[BERT (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) is a Natural Language Representation Model developed by Google in 2018 aimed at addressing the problem related to the shortage of specific training data for Natural Language Processing.
+[BERT (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) is a Natural Language Representation Model developed by Google in 2018, aimed at addressing the problem related to the shortage of specific training data for Natural Language Processing tasks.

 It is designed as a unified architecture to (i) pre-train [non-directional] representations from unlabeled text, and (ii) fine-tune the result - using a smaller labeled dataset - by incorporating one additional output layer.
 This allows to carry out a wide range of corpus-level and token-level downstream tasks, such as: